File 323 · Open (no physical evidence)

 The Shipton footprint

 The iconic image is unresolved in detail.
-Claimed The 1951 footprint photograph is genuinely striking and has never been fully explained to everyone's satisfaction, though melt-distorted bear tracks remain the leading mundane account [3].
+Claimed The 1951 footprint photograph is genuinely striking — a single clear, oddly toed print scaled against an ice-axe — and has never been fully explained to everyone's satisfaction; melt-distorted bear or other tracks, or even a composite of overlapping prints, remain the leading mundane accounts, and some have wondered whether Shipton, a noted prankster, embellished it [3].

 Primary material.